-The judge reviewing the aforementioned settlement petition shall decide whether the settlement is "fair and reasonable."
+The settling judge reviewing the aforementioned settlement petition shall decide whether the settlement is "fair and reasonable."
 Such a determination shall be based upon the totality of the known facts.
-Factors that are considered include, but are not limited to: (1) the severity of the injury; (2) the difficulty in proving liability against the defendant(s); (3) whether the case was settled pursuant to arbitration, mediation or pre-trial proceedings; and (4) in wrongful death cases, the alleged level of the defendant's culpability may also be considered.
+Factors that are considered include, but are not limited to: (1) the severity of the injury; (2) an analysis of liability against the defendant(s); (3) whether the case was settled pursuant to arbitration, mediation or pre-trial proceedings; and (4) in wrongful death cases, the alleged level of the defendant's culpability may also be considered.

 Recitation of Known Facts in Petition: In order to make a finding that the settlement is "fair and reasonable," the Petition must include a brief recitation of the case's known facts.
+IT IS NOT SUFFICIENT TO MERELY REFER TO ANY COMPLAINTS FILED WITH THE CASE.